Genius1237/earthquake_predictor/README.md

 The website has an UI powered by map engine like Bing Maps or OpenStreetMap.
 The user selects a location on the map and the website shows a badness score(with respect to earthquakes) for for that place

+The website is at https://104.211.89.243/ (Temporarily allow the SSL certificate)

 ![The Website](https://github.com/Genius1237/earthquake_predictor/raw/master/Screenshot%20from%202018-10-27%2020-27-17.png)

 # The Model